 In the vast majority of cases, individuals hold cryptoassets as a personal investment hoping for capital appreciation.
 In such cases, they will be liable to pay Capital Gains Tax when they make a disposal.
 The rules for calculating the gains are similar to the rules for shares, with different cryptocurrencies held in separate ‘pools’ with special ‘matching’ rules that tell you how to allocate costs if you only sell some of your cryptocurrency.

 However, if you regularly mine or buy and sell Bitcoin and similar products, you may be treated as trading in cryptoassets and therefore subject to (much higher) income tax on any profits.

 Some employees are paid in cryptoassets.
 Where the currency can be publicly traded (such as with Bitcoin), it will be treated as a ‘readily convertible asset’.
-This means that the employer must deduct and account to HMRC for PAYE and National Insurance contributions in the same way as for any other salary payment.
+This means that the employer must deduct and account to HMRC for PAYE and NICs in the same way as for any other salary payment.
 Otherwise, the individual employee must declare the ‘earnings’ and pay income tax via Self-assessment (but the employer will still need to pay Class 1A NICs to HMRC).